 Image left: Wollemia nobilis from an original watercolour by Margaret Brooker

 Image right: Daphne bholua 'Jacqueline Postill' from an original watercolour by Sandra Fernandez

-The Bedgebury Florilegium consists of a group of talented artists who make accurate and beautiful records of our trees and plants.
-They are continuing a tradition that dates back to at least the 15th Century.
 The word florilegium was originally derived from Greek anthologia meaning a selection of literary passages but is now widely used to describe a collection of botanically accurate paintings of plants, drawn from living samples.
 The florilegia were popular in the 17th century portraying rare, exotic and newly discovered plants in the then expanding world.
-Modern day florilegia record collections of plants and are particularly important when recording endangered species.
+Modern day florilegia record collections of plants, often in important botanic collections and play a particularly important role when recording endangered species.

-We offer you the opportunity to purchase limited edition prints or original work from this talented group of artists.
+It is possible to purchase limited edition prints or original artworks from this talented group of artists.
 Commissions can also be undertaken on request.
-Click on the image below for more about the artists and their work.
+For more information, or to view the image archives for an artist, please e-mail:

 Image right: Liquidambar styraciflua from an original watercolour by Jane Langridge